pudly/schmopera-hugo/content/articles/blo-s-electrifying-rape-of-lucretia-a-revelation.md

 related_people = ["scene/people/kelley-oconnor.md", "scene/people/brandon-cedel.md", "scene/people/duncan-rock.md"]
-short_description = "This production of The Rape of Lucretia was presented as one of BLO's now-signature installation operas: in this case, much of the action was concentrated on a relatively small circle in the center of the Arts for Humanity Epicenter building." slug = "blos-electrifying-rape-of-lucretia-a-revelation" title = "BLO's Electrifying Rape of Lucretia a Revelation" youtube_url = ""
+short_description = "This production of The Rape of Lucretia was presented as one of BLO's now-signature installation operas: in this case, much of the action was concentrated on a relatively small circle in the center of the Arts for Humanity Epicenter building." slug = "blos-electrifying-rape-of-lucretia-a-revelation" title = "BLO's electrifying Rape of Lucretia a revelation" youtube_url = ""

 +++